Juan de Oñate: New Mexico

 Oñate Elementary School in Albuquerque, New Mexico was named after Juan de Oñate and is currently the only public school in New Mexico carrying Oñate's namesake.
-Oñate High School in Las Cruces, New Mexico was also named after Juan de Oñate.
-In 2021, the high school's name was changed to Organ Mountain High School.
+Oñate High School in Las Cruces, New Mexico was also named after Juan de Oñate, but in 2021, the high school's name was changed to Organ Mountain High School.
 Juan de Oñate Elementary School in Gallup, New Mexico, was merged with another school to become Del Norte Elementary School in 2017.
-The historic central business district of Española, New Mexico, is named Paseo de Oñate, also known as Oñate Street.
+The street that runs through the historic central business district of Española, New Mexico, is named Paseo de Oñate.

 Alcalde statue

 In the Northern Rio Grande National Heritage Center (until 2017 the Oñate Monument and Visitor Center) in Alcalde, New Mexico, is a 1991 bronze statue dedicated to Oñate.
 In 1998, New Mexico celebrated the 400th anniversary of his arrival.
 Shortly before (December 29, 1997), and the close dates are no coincidence, unknown perpetrator(s) cut off the statue's right foot and left a note saying, "Fair is fair."
 Sculptor Reynaldo Rivera recast the foot, but a seam is still visible.
 Some commentators suggested leaving the statue maimed as a symbolic reminder of the foot-amputating Acoma Massacre.
 A local filmmaker, Chris Eyre, was contacted by one of the two perpetrators, saying "I'm back on the scene to show people that Oñate and his supporters must be shamed."
 The sculptor responded that chopping feet "was the nature of discipline of 400 years ago."

-In 2017, the statue's left foot was painted red and the words "Remember 1680" (year of the Pueblo revolt) were written with paint on the monument's base.
+In 2017, the statue's left foot was painted red and the words "Remember 1680" (year of the Pueblo Revolt) were written with paint on the monument's base.

 The county of Rio Arriba temporarily removed the statue on June 15, 2020, which followed wider efforts to remove controversial statues across the United States.
 It is unknown whether the statue will be returned to its place in the future, with a statement from Rio Arriba County Commission stating: "Rio Arriba County residents need to understand that a final policy decision has not been made about the Oñate statue other than its removal today to protect it from damage or destruction.
 The County Commission welcomes a respectful and civil discussion from its residents about the future of the Oñate statue."